arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 3 - Deploy the best model**

+  In this step the best model is deployed.

 - **Deploy the best model**

-  In this step the best model is deployed using the following configuration:
+  The best model is deployed using the following configuration:

   Name:  **model-deploy** <br/>
   Desc:  **Best model deployment** <br/>